tum-esm/em27-retrieval-pipeline/README.md

 ## Where to run it?

-You have to be inside the TUM network, either physically or via a VPN.
+You have to be inside the TUM network, either physically or via a VPN (https://wiki.tum.de/display/esm/VPN).

 As of right now, you have to set up this tool on your machine.
-In the future, we will have a group VM running Linux, where you can run tools like this and have all dependencies already installed.
-Details about this will come in January.
+In the future, we might have a group VM running Linux, where you can run tools like this and have all dependencies already installed.
+Details about this might come in January.

-Your system has to have **Python 3** (https://www.python.org/downloads/), **Git** (https://git-scm.com/) and a "Terminal"/"Shell"/"Command Prompt".
+Your system has to have **Python 3** (https://www.python.org/downloads/), **Git** (https://git-scm.com/) and a "Terminal"/"Shell"/"Command Prompt" installed.
 The instructions here are from a Linux environment.
-I highly recommend you to work in a Linux environment when working with code.
+I highly recommend you to work in a Linux/MacOS environment when working with code.

 <br/>